Vgarcan/CodeInstitute-proj03-v002/README.md

 The development process of XemiJobs presented numerous challenges, particularly related to the modular system we implemented.
 Early on, we faced significant difficulties with modularisation, which required us to make numerous adjustments to our approach.
 One of the key solutions we adopted was the creation of an `extensions.py` file.
 This file is responsible for handling imports and configurations that are then passed to the views, helping us keep the view files clean and focused.
 For instance, rather than importing certain packages directly in the views, we handle these imports in the `extensions.py` file, which then sends the necessary components to the views.
 This approach streamlined our code and made it more manageable.

 Additionally, understanding how to create custom functions in Jinja proved to be particularly challenging.
 These custom Jinja functions, which we also manage through the `extensions.py` file, required significant effort to implement correctly.
 Despite these difficulties, we managed to overcome these challenges and are proud of the solutions we developed to enhance the overall functionality and maintainability of the platform.

+We understand that the project we have created is quite complex, perhaps even more complex than necessary for its purpose.
+One of the key challenges we've encountered, as previously mentioned, relates to ensuring compliance with the PEP8 Validator.
+We have made every effort to ensure this works as expected.

+Another challenge involves the use of comments in both the script and the HTML files.
+For sections that are small and straightforward, we've opted not to include comments, as they are easy to read and understand on their own.
+However, for more complex sections, we have added comments where necessary to clarify how certain parts of the code function.
+We acknowledge that there may still be scripts or sections that lack sufficient information.
+We've reviewed the code multiple times to ensure readability, but we also understand that there could be areas where additional explanation or comments are needed.

+We are committed to addressing these issues in the future if they arise.
+While we've reviewed the code extensively, we recognise that the complexity of the project may have caused some things to be overlooked.
+We are fully committed to improving any aspects of the project that need further clarification or enhancement.

+This experience has taught us that for future projects, particularly ones that require a high level of modularity, we need to ensure that every aspect is thoroughly checked from the very beginning to prevent such issues.

 ## Acknowledgement